robert-westenberger/knowledgebase/real-estate/team-building/realtors.md

 - They are comfortable telling me, "This property doesn't make sense at this price".
 Avoid someone whose solution to every property is "write an offer".
 - They understand basic investment metrics like NOI, cap rate, cash flow, and DSCR, even if they're not doing sophisticated underwriting themselves.
 - They understand that seller-provided numbers can be bullshit and should be independently checked.
+- They know local multifamily-specific issues: rental registrations, inspections, CO requirements, zoning/nonconforming uses, rent control if applicable, and local landlord rules.
+- They ask questions about your acceptable monthly out-of-pocket cost after rents, rather than only asking your maximum mortgage preapproval.
 # Red Flags